-The material methodological differences between Solvency II net technical provisions as of 31 December 2023 and corresponding net reserves for the Group according to US GAAP and for GRAG Solo according to HGB are outlined below.
+The material methodological differences between Solvency II net technical provisions as of 31 December 2024 and corresponding net reserves for the Group according to US GAAP and for GRAG Solo according to HGB are outlined below.

 - i.
-We established unallocated loss adjustment reserves (ULAE) for US GAAP purposes of Euro 32,286 thds respectively equalization reserves for HGB of Euro 616,803 thds. - ii.
-The US GAAP reserves include a net unearned premium reserve of Euro 444,639 thds.
-The HGB reserves include a net unearned premium reserve of Euro 339,186 thds. - iii.
+We established unallocated loss adjustment reserves (ULAE) for US GAAP purposes of Euro 38,410 thds respectively equalization reserves for HGB of Euro 681,255 thds. - ii.
+The US GAAP reserves include a net unearned premium reserve of Euro 471,341 thds.
+The HGB reserves include a net unearned premium reserve of Euro 364,384 thds. - iii.
 Under Solvency II, best estimate liabilities are calculated as present values whereas for US GAAP and HGB purposes the reserves are nominal values.
-Using the interest rate curves as provided by EIOPA, the net claims discounting effect amounts to Euro 380,237 thds. - iv.
+Using the interest rate curves as provided by EIOPA, the net claims discounting effect amounts to Euro 464,430 thds. - iv.
 For US GAAP and HGB purposes, claims reserves are only set for outstanding claims (i.e., incurred claims).
 Under Solvency II, future premiums, and future claims up to the contract boundary are considered for the determination of the premium provision.
-Therefore, Solvency II BELs are different from US GAAP and HGB reserves by the present value of cash flows from future business, as well as all account receivables and payables not overdue, totaling Euro 366,446 thds for GRAG Group or Euro 370,057 thds for GRAG Solo, respectively (the difference stems from consolidated intragroup accounts receivables). - v.
-Solvency II TPs further include claims expenses amounting to Euro 73,592 thds. - vi.
-Some other minor differences sum up to Euro 16,586 thds for GRAG Group and Euro 15,719 thds for GRAG Solo (for instance a provision for the expected loss due to counterparty default in Solvency II or evaluation differences in the L/H piece of the NP health (NSLT) business). - vii.
-A risk margin is included in the Solvency II TPs and not part of the US GAAP respectively HGB reserves which amounts to Euro 113,219 thds for GRAG Group and Euro 110,681 thds for GRAG Solo (the difference stems from our subsidiary GRSA).
+Therefore, Solvency II BELs are different from US GAAP and HGB reserves by the present value of cash flows from future business, totaling Euro 157,008 thds for GRAG Group or Euro 157,226 thds for GRAG Solo, respectively. - v.
+Solvency II TPs further include claims expenses amounting to Euro 81,795 thds. - vi.
+Some other minor differences sum up to Euro 19,404 thds for GRAG Group and Euro 17,405 thds for GRAG Solo, for instance a provision for the expected loss due to counterparty default in Solvency II or evaluation differences in the L/H piece of the NP health business (NSLT). - vii.
+A risk margin is included in the Solvency II TPs and not part of the US GAAP respectively HGB reserves which amounts to Euro 132,225 thds for GRAG Group and Euro 131,557 thds for GRAG Solo (the difference stems from our subsidiary GRSA).